Contrast-Security-OSS/docs/content/installation/java/installation/CloudFoundry.md

 <table>
   <tr>
-    <td><strong>Detection Criterion</strong></td><td>Existence of a single bound Contrast Security service.
-The existence of an Contrast Security service defined by the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES"><code>VCAP_SERVICES</code></a> payload containing a service name, label or tag with <code>contrast-security</code> as a substring.
+    <td><strong>Detection Criterion</strong></td><td>Existence of a single bound Contrast service.
+The existence of an Contrast service defined by the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES"><code>VCAP_SERVICES</code></a> payload containing a service name, label or tag with <code>contrast-security</code> as a substring.
 </td>
   </tr>
 </table>

-Tags are printed to standard output by the buildpack detect script
+Tags are printed to standard output by the buildpack detect script.

 ### User-Provided Service
 When binding ContrastSecurity using a user-provided service, it must have name or tag with `contrast-security` in it.
 The credential payload must contain the following entries: